-1. Failed to give Melissa Joan Bagley, the sum of 600 Euros, fixed by the Court or as laid down in the contract as maintenance for his child(ren) and/or wife, within fifteen days from the day on which according to such order or contact, such sum should have been paid.,
+1. Failed to give Melissa Joan Bagley, the sum of 600 Euros, fixed by the Court or as laid down in the contract as maintenance for his child(ren) and/or wife, within fifteen days from the day on which according to such order or contact, such sum should have been paid., or subordinately to vary punishment and condemn him to a fairer and appropriate sentence in the circumstances.

-Having seen the judgement of the Court of Magistrates (Malta) as a Court of Criminal Judicature of the 19th June, 2017, where in the Court, after having seen article 338(z) of the Criminal Code, Chapter 9 of the Laws of Malta, found the accused guilty and condmned him for two weeks detention.
+Having seen the judgement of the Court of Magistrates (Malta) as a Court of Criminal Judicature of the 19th June, 2017, where in the Court, after having seen articles 18 and 338(z) of the Criminal Code, Chapter 9 of the Laws of Malta, found the accused guilty and condmned him for three months imprisonment.

-Having seen the appeal application, presented by Gervais Cishahayo, filed in the registry of this Court on the 28th June, 2017, wherein he requested this Court to quash the judgement of the first Court due to the nullity of service to the appellant or subordinately to vary punishment and condemn him to a fairer and appropriate sentence in the circumstances.
+Having seen the appeal application, presented by Gervais Cishahayo, filed in the registry of this Court on the 28th June, 2017, wherein he requested this Court to quash the judgement of the first Court due to the nullity of service to the appellant